Beyond Gateway API: Introducing Envoy Gateway's Gateway API Extensions

 • Policy Attachment: Includes ClientTrafficPolicy, BackendTrafficPolicy, SecurityPolicy, EnvoyExtensionPolicy, and EnvoyPatchPolicy.
 These policies can be attached to API Gateway resources like Gateway, HTTPRoute, and GRPCRoute to provide advanced traffic management, security, and custom extension capabilities.

-• Custom Backend: The Backend can be used within HTTPRoute and GRPCRoute rules to route traffic to custom backend services
+• Custom Backend: The Backend can be used within HTTPRoute and GRPCRoute rules to route traffic to non-kubernetes backends, such as IP addresses, hostnames, or UDS addresses.

 The relationship between these custom resources and the standard resources of the Gateway API is illustrated in the diagram below: